Open Water Practice Swims

 Caution: These swims are “at your own risk”.
 We do not provide lifeguards or emergency medical support during these practice swims.
 You must use your own judgement on what you can handle with respect to water conditions and your ability to swim in open water.

 New Open Water Swimmers: We invite new open water swimmers to practice with us.
 We require that you are comfortable swimming laps in a pool before trying open water swimming.
 Keep in mind we do not have lifeguards at our practice swims.
-We will require you to wear a flotation device (Swimmer Safety Pod) so that we can see you.
+We will require you to wear a flotation device (New Wave Swim Buoy) so that we can see you.
 It will also give you flotation to hang on to any time you might need it.
-The pod does not alter your swimming but floats behind you providing visibility and safety.
+The buoy does not alter your swimming but floats behind you providing visibility and safety.
 The lake has a shallow section that you can practice in before heading out to deeper water.
-We thank our friends at Meet Supplies for providing us with the Swimmer Safety Pod.
+We thank our friends at New Wave Swim Buoy for providing us with the New Wave Swim Buoys.

 Water Conditions: The water in Lake Royer is clean and is usually free of underwater vegetation.
 The lake is treated throughout the year to keep vegetation to a minimum.
 Water temperatures will vary and once the water temp is over 65 degrees wetsuits will not be required.

 Course: The swim course changes based on the number of confirmed swimmers.
 Course will be an out and back loop, either 150 meters or 300 meters around, swimming in a counter-clockwise direction.
 The olympic distance swim is either 10 laps of the 150 course or 5 laps of the 300 lap course.